Monday, December 31, 2018

 • Introduction:

 -Smith claimed that the "Angel Moroni" gave him some golden "Nephi Plates" so that he could translate them into English.
 This religious text is known as the Book of Mormon.
-The three other religious texts use by the Mormons are the King James Version, Pearl of Great Price, and the Doctrine and Covenants.
+The three other religious texts used by the Mormons are the King James Version, Pearl of Great Price, and the Doctrine and Covenants.
+The underlying assumption of Mormonism is that the entire Christian church has gone totally astray.
+The message of the Bible has been corrupted and lost, to be trusted (to borrow a Mormon phrase) only "as far as it is translated correctly."

 • Examining Claims Of Total Apostasy In Light Of Biblical Teaching:

--Why would Mormons use the Bible at all, since they maintain that the whole of Christianity was lost in the first century and the canon was assembled (along with the King James Version being produced in the seventeenth century) by an allegedly apostate church?
+-Why would Mormons use the Bible at all, since they maintain that the whole of Christianity became irredeemably corrupt after the first century and the canon was assembled by an (allegedly) apostate church?
 Which parts of the Bible have been corrupted?

 Tuesday, December 18, 2018